YBL123/sei-group-project/README.md

 ### Map Thumbnail

 I built the map thumbnail as an independent component.
-That way it could be easily reused anywhere on the app should we have wanted to.
-The this component passes the props to the lat and long.
+That way it could be easily used anywhere on the app.
+This component passes the props to the lat and long.
+The lat and long is filled in when a plant is added or edited.

 ```javascript
 import React from 'react'